Where is Aishwarya Mishra? Dope testers chase sprinter | Sports-Games

 - India

-Aishwarya, who has not won any international medal, had become the third-fastest Indian quarter-miler after clocking 51.18s to win the women's 400m event during the Federation Cup (April 2-6) in Kozhikode.
-Courtesy of her impressive effort, Aishwarya had made the cut for the World Championships in the USA in July.
+Aishwarya, who has not won any international medal, had become the third fastest Indian quartermiler after clocking 51.18s to win the women's 400m event during the Federation Cup (April 2-6) in Kozhikode.
+Courtesy her impressive effort, Aishwarya had made the cut for the World Championships in USA in July.
 Only Hima Das (NR, 50.79) and Manjeet Kaur (51.05) have faster times.
 But since then, dope testers from the National Anti-Doping Agency (NADA) and even the Athletics Integrity Unit (AIU), an independent body established by World Athletics, have been chasing her to collect samples but could not find her whereabouts.

-On the basis of her impressive time in the Federation Cup, the AFI had included her in the Indian contingent of quarter milers who were to train in Turkey as part of preparations for the upcoming major events, including the Commonwealth Games, but she did not turn up for the trip.
+On the basis of her impressive time in the Federation Cup, the AFI had included her in the Indian contingent of quartermilers who were to train in Turkey as part of preparations for the upcoming major events, including Commonwealth Games, but she did not turn up for the trip.

 ''She is avoiding dope tests from AIU and the NADA and the AFI is not being able to trace her.
 Nobody knows where she is currently.
 She has disappeared after winning the gold in the Federation Cup,'' a source in the national camp told PTI on condition of anonymity.

 At that time, her sudden improvement had raised a few eyebrows.
 However, she was dropped from the national camp in 2020 due to non-performance.
-She won a silver in 400m in the National Inter-State Championships in 2021, representing Maharashtra.
 She also won a silver in 200m in the Federation Cup last month. ''Leave alone 52 seconds, she does not do sub-54s during training.
 She was dropped from the national camp after the COVID-19 lockdown,'' the source said.

 Athletics Federation of India President Adille Sumariwalla said the AFI can't do much in cases relating to non-campers.